 But God’s plan was falling into place…

 He led us to the destitute community of Korah.
-An urban slum and leper community of an estimated 130,000 people.
-The area is consumed with poverty and disease spreads quickly, leaving many widowed and orphaned, and those who survive do so through begging, prostitution and living off the city garbage dump.
+An urban district that is home to an estimated 150,000 people, many of whom live with leprosy, chronic illness, or the oppressive stress of malnutrition.
+The area is consumed with poverty and disease spreads quickly, leaving many widowed and orphaned, and those who survive do so through perilous forms of work such as low paying labor jobs, begging, street vending, prostitution and living off the city garbage dump.

 We were brought into the home of Beylanesh; a mother with 3 children living in a makeshift hovel, in complete darkness.
 Although it was daytime, it was pitch black and I could not see her extremely hot and feverish 2-year-old lying on a pile of cardboard and rags, with no blanket or food, nothing.
-I could not see Beylanesh’s feet; one foot crippled, the other a stump, which she had resting on a chunk of wood wrapped with burlap and a piece of twine so that she could walk.
-Our hearts broke by what we saw.
+I could not see Beylanesh’s feet; one foot disabled,the other which was missing toes, she had resting on a chunk of wood wrapped with burlap and a piece of twine so that she could walk.
+Our hearts broke at the magnitude of what we saw.

 After returning home to Canada, my thoughts continually went back to the people of Korah and the impoverished conditions they must live in.
 Korah remained on my heart and every day I prayed, setting time aside each week to develop online relationships and connections with anyone who had ever visited Korah.
 In the winter of 2010 we put together a Korah Team here in Abbotsford, BC, whose purpose was to pray, explore and seek God's direction for continued work in Korah.
 With my husband Dave’s, and their support, and after much prayer, I returned to Ethiopia in April 2011.
 This time Dave joined me.
 We felt God's leading in so many ways and our purpose in going was to come alongside the group of young Ethiopian leaders we had met, to discuss their needs and to plan how we could further serve alongside them.